 founding director of winemaking, Plata Wine Partners

-Alison Crowe is the director of Winemaking and founding winemaker for Napa-based Plata Wine Partners.
-Plata Wine Partners, started in 2005, is a leading wine and case goods supplier to "Top 100" brands and US and international retailers and restaurants.
+Alison Crowe is the director of winemaking and founding winemaker for Napa-based Plata Wine Partners.
+Plata Wine Partners, started in 2005, is a leading wine and case goods supplier to "Top 100" brands, U.S. and international retailers, and restaurants.
 With grape sourcing from its own vineyards, Plata Wine Partners grows and makes coastal California wines from Santa Barbara to Napa Valley.

-Alison lives in Napa and is on the board of the Carneros Wine Alliance, contributes to wine industry publications and is author of The Winemaker's Answer Book and the award-winning wine blog, GirlandtheGrape.com.
-She is a frequent industry speaker, has lectured at the UC Berkeley Haas School fo Business and UC Davis and holds three degrees from UC Davis: Fermentation Science, Spanish and an MBA.
+Alison lives in Napa, is on the board of the Carneros Wine Alliance, contributes to wine industry publications and is author of The Winemaker's Answer Book and the award-winning wine blog, GirlandtheGrape.com.
+She is a frequent industry speaker, has lectured at the UC Berkeley Haas School of Business and UC Davis and holds three degrees from UC Davis: Fermentation Science, Spanish and an MBA.

 winemaker and co-owner, DAOU Vineyards

-Daniel Daou was mentored for four years by Delphine Barboux who is on the winemaking team of Chateau Lascombes in Margaux, France.
-Then he worked closely for several years with Scott Mcleod who was the winemaker of Rubicon in Napa, California.
-With this experience in hand, he set out on this new adventure, DAOU Vineyards & Winery.
+Daniel Daou was mentored for four years by Delphine Barboux on the winemaking team of Chateau Lascombes in Margaux, France.
+Then he worked closely for several years with Scott Mcleod, winemaker of Rubicon in Napa, California.
+With this experience in hand, he set out on a new adventure, DAOU Vineyards & Winery.
 He is the vineyard manager, winemaker and co-owner of DAOU with his brother Georges.
 In 2012, with the help of other winery members, he founded the Paso Robles CAB Collective, an organization that focuses on promoting and elevating Bordeaux varietal wines all over the world.

 wine studies program chair, Chemeketa Community College

-Scott Dwyer was drawn to the wine industry in after completing his graduate education at the University of Virginia.
-He worked for several years as the assistant winemaker at Pollak Vineyards in Greenwood, Virginia.
-During this time, he also became the research coordinator and co-founder of the Winemaker's Research Exchange; a wine research non-profit focused on promoting innovation and education in the wine industry.
-In 2016 he took on the roles of winemaking instructor and program chair for the Chemeketa Community College Wine Studies Program located in the Willamette Valley.
+Scott Dwyer was drawn to the wine industry after completing his graduate education at the University of Virginia.
+He worked for several years as the assistant winemaker at Pollak Vineyards in Greenwood, Virginia and became the research coordinator and co-founder of the Winemaker's Research Exchange; a wine research non-profit focused on promoting innovation and education in the wine industry.
+In 2016 he took on the roles of winemaking instructor and program chair for the Chemeketa Community College Wine Studies Program located in Oregon's Willamette Valley.

 president and viticulturist, Vinescape